 In order to protect students from harm when they connect to the Internet, a web content WiFi filter for schools should be implemented for all school wireless networks.
-A web content WiFi filter for schools has the dual benefits of preventing students from being exposed to inappropriate online material, blocks malware downloads and access to phishing websites, while helping administrators monitor online activity to identify students who are attempting to access inappropriate content or who may be at risk due to their vulnerability.
+A web content WiFi filter for schools has the dual benefits of preventing students from being exposed to inappropriate online material, blocks malware downloads and access to phishing websites, while helping administrators monitor online activity and identify students who are attempting to access inappropriate content or who may be at risk.

 Compliance and Web Content WiFi Filtering in Schools